ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 Mixed library structure
 ~~~~~~~~~~~~~~

-To discuss the unit language in a more user friendly form, we
+To discuss mixed libraries in a more user friendly form, we
-define an abstract syntax tree for units and show how to translate
+define an abstract syntax tree for mixed libraries and show how to translate
 this AST into the command line arguments that the compiler accepts.

 ::

-    unit  ::= "unit" ComponentId "where" "{"
+    mlib  ::= "library" ComponentId "where" "{"
                 udecl_0 ";" ... ";" udecl_n
               "}"
-    udecl ::= "dependency" UnitId ModuleRenaming
+    mdecl ::= "dependency" UnitId ModuleRenaming
             | "module"    ModuleName
             | "signature" ModuleName

-A unit begins with a header recording the component identity.
+A mixed library begins with a header recording its component identity.
 The
-body of a unit consists of any number of dependencies, modules
+body of a library consists of any number of dependencies, modules
 and signatures.

 Here is an informal translation of this AST into command line flags:

-For typechecking an indefinite unit via ``ghc --make``:
+For typechecking an uninstantiated mixed library via ``ghc --make``:

 1. ``"dependency" UnitId ModuleRenaming`` is translated into
    the flag ``-unit-id "UnitId ModuleRenaming"`` (the